 US airstrikes target Iran-backed militias in Syria, Iraq

-The U.S. military, under the direction of President Joe Biden conducted airstrikes Sunday against what it said were “facilities used by Iran-backed militia groups” near the border between Iraq and Syria
+The U.S. military, under the direction of President Joe Biden has conducted airstrikes against what it said were “facilities used by Iran-backed militia groups” near the border between Iraq and Syria

 Pentagon Press Secretary John Kirby said the militias were using the facilities to launch unmanned aerial vehicle attacks against U.S. troops in Iraq.

-He described the airstrikes as “defensive,” saying they were launched in response to an “ongoing series of attacks by Iran-backed groups targeting U.S. interests in Iraq.”
+He described the airstrikes as “defensive,” saying they were launched in response to the attacks by Iran-backed groups.

 “The United States took necessary, appropriate, and deliberate action designed to limit the risk of escalation — but also to send a clear and unambiguous deterrent message,” Kirby said.